jjceball/130CSE/README.md

 CSE130
 ======
-Code used in CSE130 consisting of programming assignments using OCaml, Python and Prolog
+Code used in CSE130, Programming Languages

+Core Languages used: OCaml, Python and Prolog